How to Integrate Your Sales Platform and Marketing Automation Tools

-It’s best practice to have your marketing database be a superset of your Spiro CRM.
+It’s best practice to have your marketing database be a superset of Spiro.
 Don’t pump all your contacts into Spiro as leads, as this will just muddy the waters and overwhelm your sales reps with unqualified prospects, who aren’t ready to warrant a phone call.

 Instead, once someone signs up for a white paper to receive your information, you can run targeted email campaigns with additional opt-ins and offers to learn more about your product.
 Make sure your marketing software can track what prospects are opening, reading, clicking through, and highly engaged with your content.

-If a prospect clicks on a link to schedule a demo or learn more, then you can have that trigger an Opportunity to be created in Spiro and assigned to a sales rep. Once that contact is in Spiro, our AI-Powered CRM will automatically enhance the social and demographic data pertaining to that contact and company.
+If a prospect clicks on a link to schedule a demo or learn more, then you can have that trigger an Opportunity to be created in Spiro and assigned to a sales rep. Once that contact is in Spiro, the sales platform will automatically enhance the social and demographic data pertaining to that contact and company.
 Thus, giving the sales rep a fuller picture of who this lead is.

 2.)
 Capturing Pre-Qualified Demo Requests

 Another way to get inbound leads is through an offer on your website for a demo request, or a call to action to speak with a product specialist.
 Once someone clicks on this button, you can set a more detailed form asking them questions that can help to pre-qualify them as a good lead.
 If you are only selling to Canada, then ask what country they are in.
 You can then filter out the bad leads, and only funnel through the good leads to Spiro.